 Operations

 One of the dynamic features of the CRES facility is that it can be operated 24/7 without staff on-site.
-The equipment is completely automated and linked back to the City Campus Utility Plant (CCUP), where operators remotely monitor and operate equipment.
+The complex equipment is completely automated and linked to the City Campus Utility Plant (CCUP), where Utility Plant operators remotely monitor and operate equipment.

-The Heat Exchanger Pump Facility currently utilizes three of six available spaces for heat exchangers.
-As the campus expands, additional heat exchangers can be added to accommodate future heating and cooling needs.
-The facility also houses a water chemistry lab space, a single operations office and an electrical equipment room.
+The Heat Exchanger Pump Facility currently utilizes three of six available spaces, or 'trains,' for the heat exchangers.
+As Innovation Campus grows or the usage changes, additional heat exchangers can be added to accommodate future heating and cooling needs.
+The facility also houses a water chemistry lab space, a remote operations control room, a maintenance area, and an electrical equipment room.
+The entire facility is backed up with an emergency power generator to ensure resiliency.

 CRES Heat Exchanger Facility